 There is a memorial service hosted close to the 40th day after death.
 This will be hosted on a Sunday, likely during mass.
-Many families in the Greek-Orthodox traditional also hold a “Trisagion Service.”
+Many families in the Greek-Orthodox tradition also hold a “Trisagion Service.”
 This is a brief service performed by a priest specifically for a person who died.
 The family goes with the priest to perform this ceremony at the gravesite.

 Many modern Greek-Orthodox individuals believe the soul lingers on Earth until the 40th day.
 Others simply believe it’s important to pay respects to the dead on these historic days.
 Either way, this tradition is a way to bring families and congregations together.

-Believe it or not, Catholicism isn’t the only religion that practices the 40 day mourning period after death.
-In Islam, it’s traditional to have a 40 day long mourning period as well.
+Believe it or not, Catholicism isn’t the only religion that practices the 40-day mourning period after death.
+In Islam, it’s traditional to have a 40-day-long mourning period as well.
 This period could be shorter or longer, depending on the relationship to the deceased.
 For example, widows observe a longer mourning period of up to four months and ten days

 Like in Catholic traditions, the Islamic funeral focuses on the separation of the soul from the body.
 Again, the soul is tested after death.
-There are some differing beliefs in how the soul is treated after death, but most believe there is some form of judgment.
+There are some different beliefs about how the soul is treated after death, but most believe there is some form of judgment.
 The righteous achieve peace and comfort in the afterlife while sinners face punishment.
 Life is merely a test in preparation for God.